-Students will have lots of decisions to make during their time at UNC Charlotte – which classes to take?
+Students will have many decisions to make at UNC Charlotte – which classes to take?
 Which clubs and organizations to join?
 Should you study abroad?
-For many students, one of the most daunting, yet exciting, decisions is choosing a major.
-The path to choosing a major will be different for different people; some students already have an idea about what they want to major in, while others need time to discover and explore their interests before finding a major.
+For many students, choosing a major is one of the most daunting yet exciting decisions.
+The path to choosing a major will differ for different people; some students already know what they want to major in, while others need time to discover and explore their interests before finding a major.

-It is important to remember that discovering a major is a process, and may take a few semesters of work on the students part.
-For some students, just taking an introductory course in the subject will tell them what they need to know, while others will not know for sure until they have had experiences as an intern or research assistant in the field.
+It is important to remember that discovering a major is a process and may take a few semesters of work on the student’s part.
+For some students, just taking an introductory course will tell them what they need to know, while others will only know once they have experience as an intern or research assistant.
 Whatever the process, advisors are available to help all along the way.

 Undecided

-The term "undecided" most often describes students who are "unwilling, unable, or unready to make educational decisions."
-There is often a negative connotation associated with being "undecided," especially when it seems like everyone else at UNC Charlotte has declared a major or knows what "they want to do."
+The term “undecided” most often describes students who are “unwilling, unable, or unready to make educational decisions.”
+A negative connotation is usually associated with being “undecided,” especially when everyone else at UNC Charlotte has declared a major or knows what “they want to do.”
 Right?
 Wrong!

-Contrary to popular belief, not everyone at UNC Charlotte has a declared major.
+Contrary to popular belief, only some people at UNC Charlotte have a declared major.
 There are about 800 Undecided students at UNC Charlotte at any given time.
-Furthermore, students will change their major 3-5 times on average during the course of their undergraduate careers.
+Furthermore, students will change their major 3-5 times on average during their undergraduate careers.
 Being Undecided is not a negative disposition.
-Rather, being Undecided provides you the opportunity to explore your personal interests, to research majors and minors, and to consider your career objectives.
+Instead, being Undecided allows you to explore your interests, research majors and minors, and consider your career objectives.

 Undeclared

 There is a difference between an Undecided and an Undeclared student.
-Whereas an Undecided student has not decided on an academic discipline for their major, an Undeclared student knows their major, but has yet to declare it for any number of reasons.
-Undeclared students typically register for courses related to the major they want to declare or may even have an application in a professional school for admission review.
+Whereas an Undecided student has not decided on an academic discipline for their major, an Undeclared student knows their major but has yet to declare it for several reasons.
+Undeclared students typically register for courses related to the major they want to declare or may even have an application to a professional school for admission review.

 Choosing a Major

 - Work with advisors throughout the process.
 Advisors are a good resource during the process.
-They can help you discover your own interests, help you set goals, and provide a wealth of information too.
+They can help you discover your interests, help you set goals, and provide a wealth of information.

 Exploring

 Academic and career exploration are hallmarks of the college experience.
-The University Career Center provides resources and opportunitires to do explore academic and career options.
+The University Career Center provides resources and opportunities to explore educational and career options.

 Click here to learn more about: